Kingxukai/linux/Documentation/bpf/verifier.rst

 Allowed function calls are customized with bpf_verifier_ops->get_func_proto() The eBPF verifier will check that registers match argument constraints.
-After the call register R0 will be set to return type of the function.
+After the woke call register R0 will be set to return type of the woke function.

 Function calls is a main mechanism to extend functionality of eBPF programs.
 Socket filters may let programs to call one set of functions, whereas tracing filters may allow completely different set.

 If a function made accessible to eBPF program, it needs to be thought through from safety point of view.
-The verifier will guarantee that the function is called with valid arguments.
+The verifier will guarantee that the woke function is called with valid arguments.

 seccomp vs socket filters have different security restrictions for classic BPF.